 The Company is committed to pay royalties at the rate of 3% to 5% to the government of Israel through the Office of the Chief Scientist ("OCS") on proceeds from sales of products in which the government participates in the research and development by way of grants.
 The obligation to pay these royalties is contingent on actual sales of the products and, in the absence of such sales, no payment is required.
 The commitment is on a product by product basis, in an amount not exceeding the total of the grants received by the Company, including interest accrued thereon, and is linked to the U.S. dollar.
-Commencing in 1999, grants are subject to interest at a rate of LIBOR (cost of borrowing funds in U.S. dollars).
-As of December 31, 2007 and December 31, 2006, the aggregate contingent liability to the OCS was approximately \$12,382 and \$11,600, respectively.
+Commencing in 1999, grants are subject to interest at a rate of Dollar LIBOR (cost of borrowing funds in U.S. dollars).
+As of December 31, 2006, the aggregate contingent liability to the OCS amounted to approximately \$11,600.</br> c.
+Legal Proceedings:

-Royalty payments (refunds) to the OCS were (\$309), \$340 and \$325 for the years ended December 31, 2007, 2006 and 2005, respectively.
+Royalty payments to the OCS were \$340, \$325 and \$431 for the years ended December 31, 2006, 2005 and 2004, respectively.